villysiu/yum_tea_sb/Readme.md

   mysql -V
 ```
   - For installation instruction, please visit [MySQL website](https://dev.mysql.com/doc/mysql-getting-started/en/).
-- I also  highly recommend using **MySQLWorkbench** to view the database.
+- I highly recommend using **MySQLWorkbench** to view the database.
 It can be downloaded [here](https://dev.mysql.com/downloads/workbench/).
-- Start up MySQL at `localhost:3306`
+- Start up MySQL at default location at `localhost:3306`
 - create a new schema,`yumtea_sb2`.
 (The name of the database can be found in `resources/application.properties`)

 ![](https://github.com/villysiu/yum_tea_sb/blob/main/src/main/resources/static/images/MySQLWorkbench.png?raw=true)